Kylrix/note/PITCH.md

 Most tools make you feel like you’re feeding a machine.
 Whisperrnote flips that: it *feeds you back*.
 It catches sparks before they fade, grows them into something useful, and protects them like assets—not throwaway scraps.

 ## Why Now
 People are waking up: raw AI isn’t enough, and “cloud storage” isn’t real ownership.
-Whisperrnote sits exactly at the intersection of *creative acceleration* and *digital sovereignty*.
+Whisperrnote sits exactly at the intersection of *creative acceleration* and *digital privacy*.

 ## One-Line Taglines (Pick Your Flavor)
 - Your thinking, accelerated—and still yours.
-- AI that drafts, blockchain that guards.
+- AI that drafts, security that guards.
 - From idea to asset without friction.
 - Create fast.
 Keep control.
 Grow knowledge.